ecrin-github/MDR_Importer/README.md

 ## Parameters and Usage
 The system can take the following parameters:<br/>
-**-s:** expects to be followed by a comma separated list of MDR source integer ids, each representing a data source within the system.<br/>
+**-s:** expects to be followed by a comma separated list of MDR source integer ids, each representing a data source within the system.
+The data for ech surce is imported.<br/>
 **-T:** as a flag.
 If present, forces the (re)creation of a new set of ad tables.<br/>
 **-F:** as a flag.
 If present, operates on the sd / ad tables in the test database.<br/>
 **-G:** as a flag.
 If present, compares and reports on adcomp and expected tables but does not recreate those tables.
 Often used in conjunction with -F.<br/>